gauravgupta2298/FreelancingProjectsPortal/README.md

 1. Netbeans 8.2
 2. SQL Yog

+*I've not worked on front-end(without js) much in this project.
-*I will update the communication module soon.*
+I will update the communication module soon.*